Yash0311-GLP/VITrail/README.md

 # VITrail
-VITrail is the Integrated Smart Railway App.
+🚄 VITrails: Console-Based Railway Booking Simulation VITrail is a specialized Integrated Smart Railway App.
 It delivers real-time train tracking (location, delay, platform) and secure ticket booking (including Tatkal).
 Features include instant PNR verification and integrated on-board services (food, Wi-Fi).
 VITrail provides a unified, modern interface for efficient, informed, and hassle-free railway travel.
+This Python script is a simplified, console-based simulation of the core booking functionality for this proposed system.
+🌟 Features
+The simulation provides the following key functionalities:
+Route Search: Allows users to search for available trains between defined source and destination cities (BHOPAL, AMARAVATI, VELLORE, CHENNAI).
+Date Validation: Enforces a valid travel date format (DDMMYYYY) and ensures the booking is for the present day or a future date.
+Train Selection: Enables the user to choose a train from the filtered list.
+Seat Allotment Simulation: Randomly assigns a Coach and Seat Number, and determines the final berth type (Lower, Middle, Upper, etc.).
+Mock Payment Gateway: Simulates a financial transaction with basic card/PIN validation and a processing delay.
+Ticket Generation: Prints a structured, finalized ticket with all journey and allotment details upon successful payment.
+⚙️ How It Works: Berth Allotment Logic
+The most detailed part of the simulation is the seat allotment, which mimics the standard 8-berth bay layout common in Indian Railways coaches:
+Seat No. % 8 Remainder
+Berth Type
+Code
+1 or 4
+Lower Berth
+LB
+2 or 5
+Middle Berth
+MB
+3 or 6
+Upper Berth
+UB
+7
+Side Lower
+SL
+0
+Side Upper
+SU

+The script randomly generates a seat number (1-72) and applies this remainder logic to determine the allotted berth type.
+🛠️ Prerequisites
+This script requires only a standard Python installation (Python 3.6+ is recommended).
+It uses only built-in modules: datetime time random
+🚀 How to Run
+Save the code as a Python file (e.g., vitrails_booking.py).
+Open your terminal or command prompt.
+Navigate to the directory where you saved the file.
+Run the script using the Python interpreter: python vitrails_booking.py

+Follow the on-screen prompts to enter your source city, destination city, travel date, and seat preferences.